 The word sausage comes from the Middle English sausige, which came from sal, Latin for salt.
 In France, they are sausissons and in Germany, wurst.
 In practice for over a millennium, sausage-making was originally a method used to preserve meats, especially lesser cuts.

 Today, sausage-making has become an art.
 More than 200 different varieties of sausage are made in the United States alone, and thousands more worldwide, varying by regional tastes and ingredient availability.
 Hot dogs are popular in the United States, sausage is the ultimate Finnish fast food, and seafood sausages are popular in Asia.

 Traditionally a meat product, creative chefs are making sausages from vegetable and seafood blends for those who eschew meats.
 There are even meat and rice blends available in sausage casings called boudin, pronounced boo-dan, made popular in Southern states such as Texas and Louisiana.
 Boudin sausage is becoming more popular, and the ingredients more complex, as it gains exposure.
 Emeril Lagasse has shown an interest in the dish and has taken the traditional pork and rice dish to another level with unique mix-ins that more cooks are expanding on.

 Healthier Sausage Options

-You may shy away from commercially-made sausage fearing not only fat content, but what odds and ends manufacturers dump into the mix.
+You may shy away from commercially-made sausage fearing not only fat content but what odds and ends manufacturers dump into the mix.
 And, rightfully so.
 For your convenience and conscience, there are ways to lower the fat, if you make your own at home.
 What's more, if you make your own sausage, you can ensure only the best ingredients and spices are used.
-The featured sausage recipes (linked below) also include seafood and vegetarian sausage blends.
+There are many sausage recipes that also include seafood and vegetarian sausage blends.